Reflecting on Failure

 The story of how one nonprofit started talking about failure, and why maybe you should too.
 The post Reflecting on Failure appeared first on Keela.

 There’s something interesting happening in the nonprofit sector.
 Back in 2011, Canadian nonprofit Engineers Without Borders (EWB) started reporting on failure.

 Yes, you heard me right: failure.

-A word not often tossed around in a nonprofit discussion or report.
+A word that is not often tossed around in a nonprofit discussion or report.
 Why?
-Here’s what Ashley Good , the Admitting Failure and Fail Forward Venture leader has to say:
+Here’s what Ashley Good, the Admitting Failure and Fail Forward Venture leader has to say:

 I’ve seen it too many times myself.
-You’re working in a community and things are not necessary going that well, but as soon as a donor steps enters the room, everyone’s happy faces immediately come on.
+You’re working in a community and things are not necessarily going that well, but as soon as a donor step enters the room, everyone’s happy faces immediately come on.
 There’s a certain deception that happens, and communities don’t need to be coached into smiling.
 Often they want the donor money to keep flowing in just as much as you do.
-This is based in a belief that as soon as a donor catches even a whiff of trouble they are going to bail.
+This is based on a belief that as soon as a donor catches even a whiff of trouble they are going to bail.
 And sure, there’s merit to that.
-If a donor notices your organization is consistently failing, underachieving and over-reporting, they have good reason to walk away.
-But if you fail, report, reflect and come up with an action plan for improvement, you demonstrate adaptability, versatility and compassion for the unique community you are working with.
+If a donor notices your organization is consistently failing, underachieving, and over-reporting, they have good reason to walk away.
+But if you fail, report, reflect, and come up with an action plan for improvement, you demonstrate adaptability, versatility, and compassion for the unique community you are working with.

 We must not look at failure as shameful.
-We must reflect on failure as a way to learn, to grow, and to make the nonprofit sector as a whole better than it has ever been.
-Afterall, without admitting a problem, you cannot endeavour to solve it.
+We must reflect on failure as a way to learn, grow, and make the nonprofit sector as a whole better than it has ever been.
+After all, without admitting a problem, you cannot endeavor to solve it.